kelvinlegacy/mission23_wiki/The-Bluegrass-Genocide.md

 ## Death Toll
 There have been over 2,000 deaths in the genocide.

-Most victims are considered only “missing” legally due to the lack of a body.
-This is is due to the CIA’s body disposal policies.
+Most victims are considered only “missing” legally because their body hasn’t been recovered.
+This is due to the CIA’s body disposal practices.

 ## The Creator’s Involvement
 The Creator for the third time in human history has decided to become directly involved in human activities and stop this genocide.